ssbsukirat/medicine/Hematology/Anemia/Aplastic Anemia.md

 * Acquired
 	* Stereotypical presentation
 	* Abrupt onset low counts in previously normal adults
-	* Seronegative hepatits or course of drug
+	* Seronegative hepatitis or course of drug may precede
+	* Anemia, thrombocytopenia, leukopenia maybe present in any combination
+* Related to PNH and MDS so distinction is very difficult
+# Epidemiology
+* M = F
+* Age is biphasic
+	* teens and twenties
+	* older adults

+# Etiology
+* Relationships are not reliable
+* most are idiopathic